IMPORTANT NOTIFICATION TO ALL CUSTOMERS OF SMART CITY TELECOM:

-The FCC is continuing the discounted Lifeline support for stand-alone Telephone service until December 1, 2022.
-Eligible households may apply the monthly Lifeline Assistance Program discount to either Broadband service or Telephone service, but not to both services.
+The FCC is continuing the discounted Lifeline support for stand-alone Telephone service until December 1, 2024.
+All other terms and conditions remain unchanged.
+Eligible households may apply the monthly Lifeline Assistance Program discount to Broadband service or Bundled Broadband and Telephone service.

 Telephone Lifeline Assistance Program